ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 or acted upon.

 Structured DNS Error (SDE) is an EDNS(0) option indicating support for structured encoding of the EXTRA-TEXT field.
 See also {{SDE}}.

+"DNS administrator" refers to the party responsible for operating and configuring the DNS server, including the definition of filtering policies.

+"IT/InfoSec team" refers to the organizational team responsible for receiving and handling end-user reports of misclassified DNS filtering, including decisions on allowlisting domains or revising filtering policies.

 # DNS Filtering Techniques and Their Limitations {#existing-techniques}